-The ad content space became more and more competitive with time, and Facebook made the decision to not show everyone everything there is to show.
-Instead, users would see only content that was most relevant to them.
+The ad content space became more and more competitive with time, and Facebook made the practical decision to not show everyone everything there is to show.
+Instead, users would only see the content that Facebook’s algorithm deemed most relevant to them.

-More changes came in 2018, when Facebook decided to overhaul the algorithms that decide what gets shown in users’ feeds.
-In January 2018, Mark Zuckerburg wrote a post4, explaining that the company will drive its focus towards maintaining connections between people.
-Sounds great, right?
-For business owners, not so much.
+Even more changes came in 2018, when Facebook decided to overhaul the algorithms3 that dictated what was shown in users’ feeds.
+In January 2018, Mark Zuckerburg wrote a post4, explaining that the company was shifting its focus towards maintaining connections between people.

 Sounds great, right?
 For business owners trying to get through to new audiences with their marketing, not so much.